We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Puerto Plata?

-To get the best value, try booking a flight in the afternoon when visiting Puerto Plata.
+To get the best value, try booking a flight at midday when visiting Puerto Plata.
 Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Puerto Plata occupies an area tucked in between the mountains and the deep blue sea along the northern coast of the Dominican Republic.
 Christopher Columbus landed on its shores in 1493, declaring it beautiful and naming it Puerto Plata, the Silver Port, to mark its shimmering waters.